hmgomes/AdaptiveRandomForest/README.md

 You can copy and paste the following command in the interface (right click the configuration text edit and select "Enter configuration”).
 Sample command:

-`EvaluatePrequentialDelayedCV -l (meta.AdaptiveRandomForest -l (ARFHoeffdingTree -e 2000000 -g 50 -c 0.01) -s 100 -o 2 -a 6.0 -z 1.0E-5 -v 1.0E-4) -s (ArffFileStream -f elecNormNew.arff) -e BasicClassificationPerformanceEvaluator -f 100000000`
+`EvaluatePrequentialDelayedCV -l (meta.AdaptiveRandomForest -s 100) -s ArffFileStream -e BasicClassificationPerformanceEvaluator -f 100000000`

-Explanation: this command executes a 10 fold cross-validation delayed prequential evaluation on ARF with 100 classifiers (-s 100) using m = sqrt(total features) + 1 (-o 2) on the ELEC dataset (-f elecNormNew.arff).
+Explanation: this command executes a 10 fold cross-validation delayed prequential evaluation on ARF with 100 classifiers (-s 100) using m = sqrt(total features) + 1 (default option, see parameter -o for others) on the ELEC dataset (-f elecNormNew.arff).
 **Make sure to extract the elecNormNew.arff dataset, and setting -f to its location, before executing the command.**